korosh1990/titap_mystry/README.txt

 You wake up in an office!
 You are hungry and looking for some TiTap!
-The manager has some, hidden somewhere!
+The manager has some, hidden somewhere!!

 You are a TiTap Warrior and your task is finding that little piece of cake - although this task is not a piece of cake!